MultiSafepay/docs/content/integrations/webshop-access.md

 - Contact us for support.
 Alternative solutions in the meantime:
 - Activate payment components to avoid confusion with your customers.
 - Disable the shopping cart via your settings for the payment page in your Merchant Dashboard.
+    ⚠️ **Note:** This will disable BNPL methods.

 # Webhook issues